mstevenson/VetteReverseEngineer/README.md

 An object resource begins with a file length.
 Unless otherwise noted, all numbers are 16 bit integers.

+Counts begin with 0x00 to specify one entry, so an array of with a given length of 0x02 contains 3 items.

 A object file is broken into three contiguous sections: vertices, polygons, and colors.

 ### Vertices